bitcraze/crazyflie2-ios-client/readme.md

     pod install

-Open the workspace file `Crazyflie client.xcworkspace` in Xcode 7.1 or above to compile and run the app.
+Open the workspace file `Crazyflie client.xcworkspace` in Xcode to compile and run the app.

 See the [Bitcraze wiki](https://wiki.bitcraze.io) for more information about Crazyflie and the communication protocols.